eddieantonio/blog/_posts/2015-05-20-stupid-things-i-wrote-in-ruby-last-week.md

 integer, and this file lists all of those integers for my particular install of OS X.

 And what did I do with this file?
-I grep'd it, and found syscall for [`sigsuspend(2)`][sigsuspend].
+I grep'd it, and found the syscall for [`sigsuspend(2)`][sigsuspend].
 Yes.
 My file extracts the system call constant from the C header file.
 And then it invokes it using `Kernel#syscall`.
 Because I could, and that is literally the only reason